Nikolaj Velimirović: Views on Germans and Hitler

 Adolf Hitler decorated Nikolaj Velimirović in 1935 for his contributions to the restoration of a German military cemetery in Bitola in 1926.
 Some claim that the order was returned in protest at German aggression in 1941.

-In a treatise on St. Sava in 1935, he supported Hitler's treatment of the German national church and is quoted as saying:
+In a treatise on St. Sava's day in 1935, he supported Hitler's treatment of the German national church.
+St Nikolaj later explained himself in a letter to the American-Canadian bishop Dionysius, where he stated:

-However, a due respect is to be to the current German Leader, who being a simple craftsman and a man from the people, realized that nationalism without faith is an anomaly, a cold and insecure mechanism.
-And so, in the XX century, he came to the idea of Saint Sava, and as a layman undertook among his people that most important work, befitting a saint, a genius and a hero.
-And for us that work has been accomplished by Saint Sava, the first among the saints, the first among the geniuses and the first among the heroes in our history.
-He accomplished it perfectly, he accomplished it without fight and without blood, and he accomplished it not yesterday or the day before, but 700 years ago.
+"I gave a lecture at Kolarch University on the nationalism of St. Sava, in the year of Saint Sava, which was 1935, and anyone who doesn't know that would think that I mentioned the leader of the [German] people during the war.
+In this last case, why would the Germans arrest me from the first days - until the last?
+I glorified St. Sava, not Hitler.
+I said that St. Sava, as a saint, genius and hero of the Serbian people, created the Serbian national church 700 years ago, and united all the Serbian people in that church.
+A work that has not been repeated anywhere in the West.
+Pascal tried in the 16th century to create a national Gallican church for the French, but failed.

+St. Nikolaj criticized the secularization of Germany, called the ideology of fascism the “European evil,” and referred to Hitler as the “Viennese painter” and “Satanic evil.”

 In spite of accusations of collaboration leveled during Communist times, some of Velimirović's actions and writings were directed against the Germans who got suspicious of him when he supported the coup in April 1941.
 They suspected him of collaborating with the Chetniks and formally arrested him and kept him first in Ljubostinja Monastery in 1941 and then in 1944 in Dachau concentration camp.
 In Dachau, he was imprisoned in Ehrenbunker, together with other clergy and high-ranking Nazi enemy officers, and was allowed to wear his own religious clothes, having access to the officer's canteen.
 It is claimed that he was never tortured and had access to officers' medical services.
 Contrary to the reports that Velimirović was liberated when the Americans' 36th Division reached Dachau, both he and Patriarch Dožić were actually released in November 1944, having spent three months in the camp.
 They travelled to Slovenia, from where Velimirovic continued first to Austria then to United States.